 1. Witty Words

-The Witty Words game is designed especially for senior citizens to entertain them, stimulate the brain, improve cognitive function, and enhance memory.
-With this game, seniors can challenge their memory, test their vocabulary, and discover new words with word connections and addictive crossword puzzles.
+The Witty Words game is designed especially for senior citizens to entertain, stimulate the brain, improve cognitive function, and enhance memory.
+This game allows seniors to challenge their memory, test their vocabulary, and discover new words with word connections and addictive crossword puzzles.
 This game is perfect for memory practices.

 For the accessibility features, the Witty words game is designed with large buttons and sufficient contrast for a better experience for the elderly with visual impairment.
 Witty Words allows players to see the words for a limited time and then remember and solve the puzzle.

 Lumosity offers a growing collection of cognitive and scientific-based games designed to improve your working memory and brain function.
 This app enables you to notice the items that help you solve the task faster and ignore the things of no use.
-Lumosity is super popular and has more than 60 million users worldwide.
+Lumosity is among the super popular apps and games that help prevent Alzheimer’s and has more than 60 million users worldwide.